antriv/NOAA_Fish_Detection/README.md

    y_max: y-coordinate of upper right corner of the bounding box

    condition: "fixed" if the bounding box is not moving. "moving" if bounding box is moving

-4. If you want to change threshold:

-   In noaa_imerit_main_condition_detection.py, change the MOVEMENT value.

-# Output Expected

-- One CSV file for each video file in the CSV directory
-  - Each csv file has the naming convention: <video name>_<model name (v1 or v2)>.csv
-  - Each csv has 10 columns: video_name, frame_number, timestamp, number_boxes, box_id, x_min, y_min, x_max, y_max, condition(is useful after running noaa_imerit_main_condition_detection.py )

 - One IMAGE folder for each video in the IMAGE directory
   - Each image folder has the naming convention:<video name>_<model name (v1 or v2)>